 Stay connected and log in to see how we will be planning to safely meet again.

 Services will be streamed on your Facebook page live.
-Click on the Blue icon below!

 This Sunday's Bulletin (Click on PDF)

 PRAYER: Holy Father, by the power of your Holy Spirit, prepare our hearts and minds to receive all that You want us to learn.
 As we read your word, shine on us the light of your truth.
-May we leave here with a deeper understanding of who you are and what your will is in each of our lives.
+May we leave here with a deeper understanding of who You are and what your will is in each of our lives.
 In Jesus’ name, Amen.

-QUESTIONS TO CONSIDER:
+QUESTIONS TO THINK ABOUT: